trev-dev/flask-starter/readme.md

     ```
 6.  type `flask run` to start your dev server.

-If you want to use the exisitng webpack config or make your own, all the usual steps to run npm need to happen.
+If you want to use the existing webpack config or make your own, all the usual steps to run npm need to happen.
 Once you have Node and NPM installed, run `npm install` to install the dependencies.
 The scripts `npm start` and `npm run build` handle bundling for development and production respectively.

 If you just want to write normal JS/CSS you can use the statics found at `flaskr/static/` folder.